(left/centre) Lava in Monastero di S. Nicol˛ l'Arena; (right) house standing on lava near Castello Ursino

 The white stone which was used to highlight the architectural elements of the palaces was used also for an elaborate, but usually bizarre, decoration of the balconies, something which was very much in fashion when Catania and the other towns hit by the earthquake were being rebuilt.
 You may wish to see the balconies of Palazzo Nicolaci at Noto and of Palazzo Cosentini at Ragusa.

 In the 1870s municipal authorities began to think of providing Catania with a new entertainment venue.
 Initially they considered a Politeama, a building which could house different kinds of shows (see that at Palermo), but eventually it was decided to build an Opera House (see that at Palermo).
-It was dedicated to Vincenzo Bellini (1801-1835) who was born at Palazzo Gravina Cruyllas.
+It was dedicated to Vincenzo Bellini (1801-1835) who was born in Palazzo Gravina Cruyllas.
 He acquired international fame by composing La Sonnambula, Norma and I Puritani for theatres in Milan and Paris where he died very young.
 In 1876 his body was brought back to his hometown and buried in the Cathedral.
-The theatre was inaugurated in 1890 with a performance of Norma.
+The theatre was inaugurated in 1890 by a performance of Norma.

 We next went to the old Castle, a very ancient building, it was formerly washed by the sea, but in the great eruption of 1669 from Monte Rosso the current of lava which made its way into the sea and now helps to form the harbour, went quite round it in a most wonderful manner without doing it any injury though red hot; and now close to its walls it looks like an original rock and has made it an inland building, though formerly more than half washed by the sea.
 There are several old towers in this Castle which is now used as a sort of prison and a barrack for invalids.
 Cockburn